University Administrative Policies

 5. Removal of Service Animal

-An individual with a disability cannot be asked to remove his or her Service Animal from the premises unless the animal poses a direct threat to the health or safety of others or the Service Animal or individual fails to meet one or more of the requirements of this policy or federal laws and regulations.
+An individual with a disability cannot be asked to remove their Service Animal from the premises unless the animal poses a direct threat to the health or safety of others or the Service Animal or individual fails to meet one or more of the requirements of this policy or federal laws and regulations.
 A history of allergies or fear of animals are generally not valid reasons for denying access or refusing service to individuals with Service Animals; however all situations will be evaluated on a case-by-case basis.
 If after careful evaluation removal is necessary, University employees should consider an alternative option for the individual to obtain the goods and/or services.

 6. Students